Skip to main content

 Required equipment

 Every boat departs with a full complement of USCG-approved personal flotation devices sized XS through XXL — enough for a full passenger load.
-Life jackets must be worn at all times by anyone under 12 and by anyone in the water awaiting pickup after a fall.
-The engine kill cord (lanyard) must be attached to the driver's wrist or life jacket whenever the boat is on plane.
-We will not allow departure without the kill cord in place.
+Under Utah and Arizona law, life jackets must be worn at all times by anyone under 12, by anyone being towed, and by anyone in the water awaiting pickup after a fall.
+The engine kill cord (lanyard) must be attached to the driver's wrist or life jacket whenever the boat is on plane — we will not allow departure without it in place.

 Each boat also carries a throwable Type IV PFD, a mounted fire extinguisher, a VHF marine radio pre-tuned to channel 16, a first-aid kit, and an emergency flare kit.
 Boarding ladders are attached at the stern.
 Do not remove, swap, or stow any safety equipment — these items must remain accessible throughout your rental.